toddcf/documentation-writing/README.md

 ## Process

-With the above principles in mind, I typically write my specs in this order:
+With the above principles in mind, I typically write my documentation in this order:

 1. Determine the document (file) nesting.
     1. Plan out the nesting architecture in a Word document using bullet points.
 These can be cut, pasted, and indented much easier than actual Confluence documents.